yugabyte/yugabyte-db/docs/content/v1.0/comparisons/cassandra.md

 ## 6. Operational Flexibility

 At times, you may need to move your database infrastructure to new hardware or you may want to add a sync/async replica in another region or in public cloud.
-With Yugabyte DB, these operations are simple 1-click intent based operations that are handled seamlessly by the system in a completely online manner.
+With YugabyteDB, these operations are simple 1-click intent based operations that are handled seamlessly by the system in a completely online manner.
 Yugabyte’s core data fabric and its consensus based replication model enables the "data tier” to be very agile/recomposable much like containers/VMs have done for the application or stateless tier.

 ## 7. Need to Scale Beyond Single or 2-DC Deployments

 The current RDBMS solutions (using async replication) and NoSQL solutions work up to 2-DC deployments; but in a very restrictive manner.
 With Apache Cassandra’s 2-DC deployments, one has to chose between write unavailability on a partition between the DCs, or cope with async replication model where on a DC failure some inflight data is lost.

-Yugabyte DB’s distributed consensus based replication design, in 3-DC deployments for example, enables enterprise to “have their cake and eat it too”.
+YugabyteDB’s distributed consensus based replication design, in 3-DC deployments for example, enables enterprise to “have their cake and eat it too”.
 It gives use cases the choice to be highly available for reads and writes even on a complete DC outage, without having to take a down time or resort to an older/asynchronous copy of the data (which may not have all the changes to the system).